 in which $\theta_1 = {\rm sin}^{-1}(2(P_1-P_0)/C)$, $\theta_2 = {\rm cos}^{-1}(2(P_2-P_0)/C)$.
-We perform a series of self-comparisons for both $\Delta\phi=0$ and $\pi$ cases by varying the interrogation time $T$, with each measurement averaging down for roughly an hour.
+We perform a series of self-comparisons for both $\Delta\phi=0$ and $\pi/2$ cases by varying the interrogation time $T$, with each measurement averaging down for roughly an hour.
 Each self-comparison yields Allan deviations which are linearly fit assuming only white frequency noise (that averages down as $\tau^{-1/2}$), which is on the order of $1\times10^{-14}/\sqrt{\tau}$ level and is dominated here by the Dick noise from the LO.
 The extracted Allan deviations are plotted as a function of $T$ in Fig.~\ref{Fig2}(b).
-In the case of $\Delta \phi=0$, we find that phase slips begin to occur somewhere between the measurements at $T=20$~and $T=30$~ms, indicated by the cutoff of the shaded region in Fig.~\ref{Fig2}(b), which we conservatively place near $T=30$~ms. Phase slips lead to the sudden accumulation of frequency differences between the two servos at multiples of the Ramsey fringe linewidth in Fig.~\ref{Fig2}(b).
+In the case of $\Delta \phi=0$, we find that phase slips begin to occur somewhere between the measurements at $T=20$~and $T=30$~ms, indicated by the cutoff of the shaded region in Fig.~\ref{Fig2}(b), which we conservatively place near $T=30$~ms. This is consistent with Monte Carlo simulations of the phase slip probabilities based on the measured LO noise spectrum (Appendix~\ref{Appendix:phase_slip_probability}).
+Phase slips lead to the sudden accumulation of frequency differences between the two servos at multiples of the Ramsey fringe linewidth in Fig.~\ref{Fig2}(b).
 As a result, outside the shaded region in Fig.~\ref{Fig2}(b) the self-comparison no longer averages down and no meaningful Allan deviation can be defined.
 In the case of quadrature Ramsey spectroscopy with $\Delta\phi=\pi/2$, we are able to extend the interrogation time to $T=50$~ms before we begin to observe phase slips in the self-comparison.
 The optimal clock performance for quadrature Ramsey spectroscopy in our apparatus is achieved at $T=40$ ms with an instability of $9.5(3)\times10^{-15}/\sqrt{\tau}$, a factor of $1.36(5)$ smaller than the instability measured at $T=20$~ms with conventional Ramsey interrogation (Fig.~\ref{Fig2}(c)).